 Genetic Cancer Risk Assessment and Genetic Testing

-Anyone concerned about a personal and/or family history of cancer can benefit from a hereditary cancer risk evaluation.
+Anyone concerned about a personal and/or family history of cancer can benefit from genetic counseling for cancer genetic risk assessment.

 Especially individuals with a personal and/or family history of:

-- Cancer occurring younger than expected (typically before age 45-50)
+- Cancer occurring younger than expected (typically before 50)

 - More than one type of cancer in the same person (separate primary cancers, not an original cancer spreading to other parts of the body)